jpfulton/blog/content/blog/2023-07-25-azure-personal-network-spot-orchestration/index.md

-Once a list of deallocated spot instances with the appropriate control tags is found, the script will start each one in the order they were returned by the query; awaiting each on to complete its start process prior to moving on to the next.
+Once a list of deallocated spot instances with the appropriate control tags is found, the script will start each one in the order they were returned by the query, awaiting each one to complete its start process prior to moving on to the next.

-A modification to this script to change the behavior to avoid waiting for the long running virtual machine start process would be possible by adding the `--no-wait` flag to the `az vm start` command.
+Although not yet implemented here, this script could be modified to avoid waiting for the long running virtual machine start process by adding the `--no-wait` flag to the `az vm start` command.
 Logic would need to included to follow up on the batch of start commands that were issued in that hypothetical implementation.